 Don't give aspirin to a child under the age of 19 without talking with your health care provider first.
 Use of aspirin in sick children has been associated with Reye syndrome, a possibly deadly illness.

 Acetaminophen and ibuprofen

-Decongestants can shrink swollen mucous membranes, relieving stuffy noses and clogged ears.
-They're sold as tablets, liquids, nose drops and nose sprays.
+Decongestants can shrink swollen mucous membranes.
+This relieves stuffy noses and clogged ears.
+They're sold as tablets, liquids, nose drops, and nose sprays.
 Be sure to check with your child's health care provider before giving a decongestant.
 OTC decongestants should not be given to children younger than 2 years of age unless directed by a health care provider.
-In fact, many of these OTC products are not meant to be given to children younger than 4 years of age.
-In any case, don't give a child decongestants by mouth for more than 5 to 7 days.
+In fact, children younger than 4 years of age should not be given these OTC products.
+In any case, don't give decongestants to a child by mouth for more than 5 days to 7 days.
 If symptoms last longer than that, talk with your child's health care provider.
 Sprays and drops should not be used for more than 3 days because a "rebound effect" may occur.
 When the effect of a decongestant spray wears off, membranes swell to even greater levels.
 The nose and ears become severely clogged.
 Using a spray or drops for a longer time may permanently damage the mucous membranes.
 Use saline (salt water) nasal drops or sprays instead.
 In addition, cool mist humidifiers may also help.